quarterback/quarterback/README.md

 # Hi, I’m Ron

-Internet researcher & critical designer with a background in UX, service design, and front-end development.

-I've been building stuff online since 1995.

-I spent over a decade as a civil servant at the local, state & federal level, most recently at <a href="https://18f.org">18F</a>.
-I'm also an Air Force veteran.

 ### Selected Affiliations & Leadership

 *   Assistant Professor of Practice in Urban Technology, Taubman College of Architecture & Urban Planning, University of Michigan